 \subsubsection{Locally informed sampling}

-Once we found a solution to our planning problem, the informed set \cite{gammell_iros14} can be used to restrict the points that we need to consider for planning to the points that can improve the current solution.
+Once we found a solution, the informed set \cite{gammell_iros14} can be used to restrict the points that we need to consider for planning to the points that can improve the current solution.
 The informed set in our problem is

-with $Q_\text{goal}$ denoting the set of possible goal poses.
+with $Q_\text{goal}$ denoting the set of possible goal configurations.

-In our setting, the optimal paths are typically long compared to the size of the state space.
-Therefore, the informed set is typically larger than the valid configuration space (similar as in \cite{faroni2024accelerating}), and thus not helpful.
+In our setting, the optimal paths are long compared to the size of the configuration space.
+Therefore, the informed set can be larger than the valid configuration space , and thus not helpful.

-Given that we do know that a solution needs to pass through some regions in space (the goals that we need to reach), the standard approach of taking the cost \cref{eq:cost_fct} as $c_\text{lb}$ is not approximating the true path cost well.
-It is not easy to construct a good lower bound for the path-cost, since the regions that we need to pass through are \textit{subspaces of the full composite space} (i.e., even if we know that robot $r_i$ needs to be at pose $q_{g_1}$ first, robot $r_j$ might be unconstrained, thus leading to a volume that we need to pass through instead of a single point).
+Given that we do know that a solution needs to pass through some regions in space (the goals that we need to reach), the standard approach of taking the cost \cref{eq:cost_fct} as $c_\text{lb}$ is not approximating the true path cost well across modes.
+It is not easy to construct a good lower bound for the path-cost, since the regions that we need to pass through are \textit{subspaces of the full space}: even though we know that robot $r_i$ needs to be at pose $q_{g_1}$ first, robot $r_j$ might be unconstrained, thus resulting in a volume that we need to pass through instead of a single point.
 Additionally, compared to the Euclidean norm as cost, our cost function does not easily allow for direct sampling from the informed set.